HugoDataAnalyst/Psyduck/README.md

 - "ALLOW_WEBHOOK_HOST" your golbat IP.

-- "MAX_QUEUE_SIZE" when to flush the data to the database, you could edit this value to be higher to create less stress in the database.
-Example: 5000.
+- "MAX_QUEUE_SIZE" when to flush the Pokémon data to the database, you could edit this value to be higher to create less stress in the database.
+Example: 2000.

+- "MAX_QUEST_QUEUE_SIZE" when to flush the Quest data to the database, you could edit this value to be higher to create less stress in the database.
+Example: 500.

+- "MAX_RAID_QUEUE_SIZE" when to flush the Raid data to the database, you could edit this value to be higher to create less stress in the database.
+Example: 500.

+- "MAX_INVASION_QUEUE_SIZE" when to flush the Invasion data to the database, you could edit this value to be higher to create less stress in the database.
+Example: 500.

 - "WORKERS" is set to 1, which by nature is more then enough to process up to 10 Million Raw Data a day.